Dulce-Engineering/rpc-buddy/README.md

-# rpc-buddy
+# RPC Buddy
-RPC Buddy allows developers to automatically expose back-end Javascript methods for use by browser frontend code.
+RPC Buddy allows me to automatically expose back-end Javascript methods for use by browser frontend code.

-## Never again write a single line of "fetch" code!!
+## Never again do I have to write a single line of "fetch" code!!
-Attach this single class to your Express setup, specify which classes and methods to expose and BAM!
+I attach this single class to my Express setup, specify which classes and methods to expose and BAM!
-Your methods are accessible!
+My methods are accessible!
-On the frontend just import a dynamically generated client and start making direct identical calls to your methods.
+On the frontend, I just import a dynamically generated client and start making direct identical calls to my methods.

 ## An Example
-Say you have a backend class like so:
+Say I have a backend class like so:
 ```javascript
 class someClass
 {